Hike Carter Lake Trail Near Moose Pass, Alaska

 Did you like this post?
 Save it on Pinterest for later!

 Hike Carter Lake Trail near Moose Pass, Alaska.
 One of the best hikes in Kenai Peninsula will take you to a beautiful lake in the Kenai Mountains.
-Add this hike to your Alaska travel things to do.

 Do you have any questions about hiking to Carter Lake near Moose Pass?
 Leave them in the comments below.